Below is a list of current construction activities. Subscribe below for project updates, and contact the program team with any further questions.

 We will provide detour signage and/or flaggers to indicate any traffic modifications and help motorists and pedestrians navigate through construction areas

-PLEASE NOTE: Crews will generally work Monday through Saturday from 7:00am to 5:00pm unless working extended hours.
+Crews will generally work Monday through Saturday from 7:00am to 5:00pm unless working extended hours.
+There may be times when crews will work outside of daytime hours in order to maintain the project schedule.
 Construction activities are subject to change and modifications to the schedule may become necessary due to weather delays or other unforeseen conditions.
 Please use caution when traveling in construction areas.

 Amtrak is committed to keeping you informed and providing you with updates regarding construction activities related to the Frederick Douglass Tunnel Program that may impact your neighborhood.